Diversity, Distributions, & Conservation

 Other Interests:

-Hiking, camping, snowboarding very slowly, looking into ponds, creative cooking, tea drinking, intermittent knitting, making up stories for kids
+Hiking, camping, snowboarding very slowly, looking into ponds, creative cooking, pickling, tea drinking, intermittent knitting, boardgames, fiction.

 Madeleine Robitaille (she/her/elle)